Halo Infinite

 The Cinematic Storytelling of Halo Infinite

-In August 2017, I shifted teams within Microsoft to help work on what would become Halo Infinite.
-Over the next few years, my job title would evolve into Narrative Experience Director.
-This role meant that I was responsible and accountable for the creation of the entirety of Halo Infinite's story experience, encompassing various aspects of the game including UI, FX, audio, design, lighting, graphics, and multiplayer.
-While I did write some of the scenes, I was not responsible for the entirety of the game's writing or any of its localization.
+In August 2017, I shifted teams within Microsoft to work on what would become Halo Infinite as a Narrative Experience Director.
+This role meant that I was responsible and accountable for the creation of the entirety of Halo Infinite's cinematic story experience, encompassing various aspects of the game including UI, FX, audio, design, lighting, graphics, and multiplayer.

-For this project, I was lucky enough to lead and direct around 2 1/2 hours of cinematics and hours upon hours of narrative-designed content within the players' journey.
+For this project, I directed around 2 1/2 hours of cinematics and was in charge of the narrative pacing and content for missions.

 The goal of Halo Infinite’s narrative approach was to create an experience that pushed the player incrementally further to blur the line between gameplay and story moments.